Facktorial/recepty/dolce/cookies.md

 This recipe works in different (bigger) scales.

 ## Source
-Experimenting with ration of ingredients.
+Experimenting with ratio of ingredients.

 ##
 _"If god didn't intended us eating half dough before baking, dough wouldn't be so delicious."_.